mnot/I-D/safe-hint/draft.md

 When honoring the safe preference, it is important that it not be possible to disable it through the Web site's interface, since "safe" may be configured and locked down by the browser's administrator (e.g., a parent).
-If the site has configuration (e.g., stored user preferences) and the safe preference is received in a request, the "safer" interpretation is always used.
+If the site has such a means of configuration (e.g., stored user preferences) and the safe preference is received in a request, the "safer" interpretation ought to be used.

+Likewise, sites might offer different levels of "safeness" through Web configuration, they will need to either inform their users of what level the "safe" hint corresponds to, or provide them with some means of adjusting it.

-If the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by a locked-down Operating System configuration).
+If the user expresses a wish to disable "safe" mode, the site can remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by a locked-down Operating System configuration).